 - Heat the hemp seed milk in a medium saucepan on medium heat until it comes to a gentle boil.
 You may notice some curdling already at this point.

-- Remove the mixture from the heat and let cool for a few minutes, then stir in the nigari mixture and let sit for around twenty minutes.
+- Remove the mixture from the heat and let cool for a few minutes.
+If there are curds forming already, proceed to the next step.
+If no curds are present, then stir in the nigari mixture/lemon juice/vinegar and let sit for around twenty minutes.

 - Line your tofu press with the finer mesh nut milk bag.

 - Place the tofu press into a bowl/your sink or over a rimmed baking tray so that any liquid that drains doesn’t just spill all over your counter and scoop the curd mixture into the cheesecloth.
 I used a mesh scoop for this, as that seemed to help it drain the most.